 Apple Disease Update: Petal Fall

-The good news this week is that according to infection models, primary scab season is over for all locations in NC with a Gala green tip date of 3/1/18 or earlier.
-All remaining ascospores were released during the rain event on Sunday April 15th.
+The good news this week is that according to infection models, primary scab season is over for all locations in NC with a Gala green tip date of 2/28/19 or earlier.
+All remaining ascospores were released on April 14th.
 Continue to scout trees for apple scab symptoms over the next few weeks.
 If scab lesions are observed, secondary scab will need to be managed.
 Fortunately several of the fungicides used for Glomerella leaf spot and bitter rot will also control apple scab.

 The late bloom/petal fall application represents one of the more critical timings for powdery mildew management.
 Protectant fungicides such as the EBDCs (e.g. mancozeb or ziram) or captan have little efficacy against this disease.
 Trials at MHCREC have demonstrated that under high disease pressure, products containing a FRAC 11 fungicide (“Strobys”) tend to have the greatest efficacy (see chart below).
 If you do not have S.I.
 (FRAC 3) resistance, TopGuard and Rally 40WSP also have a high level of activity against apple powdery mildew.
 SDHI fungicides (Group 7) are considered relatively weak against powdery mildew, particularly under high disease pressure.
 However, in our trials at MHCREC we still observed a 50 to 70% reduction in mildew incidence when SDHIs were applied from bloom through 2nd cover.